© Dieter Jacobi, Köln Tourismus GmbH

 Total: 60 rooms are available

-Deadline for reservation requests at Jaumann's Hotel using this special rate: before April 5, 2019
+Reservation requests at Jaumann's Hotel using this special rate can be done by email only and before the following deadline: April 5, 2019

 The City of Cologne charges a tax for the promotion and advancement of culture of 5 % for each night a guest spends privately at a hotel.
 Guests who stay overnight for business purposes are exempt from this tax.
 For your convenience, you can fill in the following forms before you travel to Cologne and hand them over when checking-in at the hotel.